 Azusa Pacific promotes personal integrity, civility, and mutual respect in a setting that is free from discrimination on the basis of sex and all forms of violence.
-The APU Sexual Harassment, Stalking, and Sexual Violence Policy refers to all forms of sex discrimination by employees, students, or third parties, including, but not limited to, sexual harassment, sexual assault, sexual violence, domestic and dating violence, and stalking.
+I encourage you to review the APU Sexual Harassment, Stalking, and Sexual Violence Policy, which refers to all forms of sex discrimination by employees, students, or third parties, including, but not limited to, sexual harassment, sexual assault, sexual violence, domestic and dating violence, and stalking.
+Further, visit How to Be an Active Bystander and Risk Reduction recommendations to support your fellow community members.

 Although the mission of the Department of Campus Safety is to provide a safe and secure campus environment for all members of the APU community, the promotion of crime prevention and personal safety rests with all of us to take personal responsibility for our safety as well as that of our fellow community members.
+Be sure to thoroughly read the section on Reporting a Criminal Offense to understand all of your options and to know whom to contact in case of an emergency.

 The university also has a strong, collaborative working relationship with the city of Azusa and the Azusa Police Department.
-This relationship continues to be mutually beneficial and provides an improved level of safety and security for the campus community.
+This relationship continues to be mutually beneficial and provides an improved level of safety and security for the Azusa Campus community.

 I encourage you to read this detailed and descriptive Annual Security and Fire Safety Report.
-It is a comprehensive resource for helpful advice and direction on safety issues, specific safety and security policies and procedures, and Clery Act crime statistics.
+It is a comprehensive resource for helpful advice and direction on safety issues, specific safety and security policies and procedures, and Clery Act Crime and Fire Statistical Tables for the calendar years 2020-22.

-The Department of Campus Safety publishes the Annual Security and Fire Safety Report for the main Azusa Pacific University campus and several Azusa Pacific University regional locations, in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act").
-If you have any questions or comments, contact the Department of Campus Safety at (626) 815-3898.
+The Department of Campus Safety publishes the Annual Security and Fire Safety Report for the main Azusa Pacific University campus and several Azusa Pacific University regional locations in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act").
+If you have any questions or comments, contact the Department of Campus Safety at (626) 815-5000.